Register for the SAT

 - Take the test in Cameroon, Ghana, or Nigeria

-- Register through an SAT representative (required in Kenya).
+- Register through an SAT representative.

 You must submit a photo with your registration for the SAT.
 The photo you provide will become part of your Admission Ticket.
 Learn more about photo requirements.